MUTANT BIG CATS - WHITE TIGERS (PAGE 2)

 White Bengal/Amur Hybrid Tigers in Captivity Today

-Two researchers tracing white tiger genealogies are Paul McCarthy (Canada) and Mary Ann Howell (USA) have contributed extensive information and charts regarding lineages, births and deaths and colours.
+Two researchers tracing white tiger genealogies are Paul McCarthy (Canada) and Jerry Blackman (USA) have contributed extensive information and charts regarding lineages, births and deaths and colours.

 This section is roughly chronological, but the amount of inbreeding, leasing and loaning makes this complicated.
 Text is best viewed in conjunction with genealogies (which open in their own windows).
 Some zoos are better than others at keeping and making public accurate mating records and genealogies for their tigers.
 In circuses and private collections, a tigress gang-mate with multiple males making it impossible to determine the father's identity.

-According to Roychoudhury, pure Amur tiger Kubla (born at Como Zoo, Minnesota) was bred to Bengal tigress Susie (from an unidentified West coast zoo) while at Sioux Falls Zoo, South Dakota and they produced 12 orange cubs including Raja and Sheba II.
+According to Roychoudhury, pure Amur tiger Kubla (born at Como Zoo, Minnesota) was bred to Bengal tigress Susie (from an unidentified West coast zoo and a descendent of Mohan of Rewa) while at Sioux Falls Zoo, South Dakota and they produced 12 orange cubs including Raja and Sheba II.
 Kubla was subsequently sold to a Dutch zoo.
 His Amur brother and several of Kubla's demi-Bengal offspring were also sold.
 The brother Amur tiger was mated to his demi-Bengal niece Sheba II in the Hawthorn Circus of Grayslake, Illinois, resulting in several white cubs.
-This suggested that the Amur tiger carried the white gene.
-However, Sheba II also mated with her demi-Bengal brother, Raja, clouding the issue of the white cubs' paternity (i.e. it is possible, but unprovable, that the white gene may have come from Bengal tigress Susie).
+This led to the suggestion that the Amur tiger carried the white gene.
+However, Sheba II also mated with her demi-Bengal brother, Raja, clouding the issue of the white cubs' paternity (i.e. the white gene came from Bengal tigress Susie).
 Both Sheba and Raja were heterozygous.
+Susie may have been based at Sarasota, Florida, which is a big circus hub.

 Chart 3.1: Raja and Sheba II's Offspring (large image, opens in new window)

 Raja and Sheba II, were bought by Julius Von Uhl of the Shrine Circus and produced white cubs, the most notable being Tony (born 1973, Peru, in the Indiana Circus Winter Quarters of Cole Bros Circus; also known as the Terrell Jacobs farm) who is an ancestor of almost all white tigers in North America.
 Tony's orange siblings, bred from two heterozygotes had a two thirds chance of being heterozygotes.
 Tony was sold to the Hawthorn Circus.
-James Witchie of Ohio, bred white tigers from Tony's orange brother Chiquita.
+James Witchie of Ohio, bred white tigers from Tony's orange brother Chequila (sometimes mis-reported as Tequila or Chiquita).
+Tony and Chequila were born on the Paul Kelly Farm outside of Peru, Indiana, on the back of a flatbed truck (i.e. in a transport cage), during a snow storm, in 1972.
+Peru, Indiana is a big circus hub.
+Chequila would have been based in Lebanon, Ohio when he wasn't on breeding loan to the Racine Zoo.

 John F. Cuneo bought Tony for only $10,000, but Hungarian expatriot Baron Julius Von Uhl tried to renege on the sale, threatening to shoot anyone who tried to take Tony (1975 Detroit News article.)
 The dispute was settled in expensive court action.
 There was concern that Tony was too young to breed in 1976.
 After 1976 Cuneo asked Bristol Zoo to trade white tigers with him to diversify the gene pool, but they declined.
 Many of Tony's white siblings born years later at the Henry Doorly Zoo (HDZ) were apparently sterile.